awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_LIBRARY.md

 For more information, see [Temporary Security Credentials](copy-usage_notes-access-permissions.md#r_copy-temporary-security-credentials)

  REGION \[AS\] *aws\_region*
 The AWS Region where the Amazon S3 bucket is located\.
-REGION is required when the Amazon S3 bucket is not in the same AWS Region as the Amazon Redshift cluster\.
+REGION is required when the Amazon S3 bucket isn't in the same AWS Region as the Amazon Redshift cluster\.
 The value for *aws\_region* must match an AWS Region listed in the table in the [REGION](copy-parameters-data-source-s3.md#copy-region) parameter description for the COPY command\.
 By default, CREATE LIBRARY assumes that the Amazon S3 bucket is located in the same AWS Region as the Amazon Redshift cluster\.

 ## Examples<a name="r_CREATE_LIBRARY-examples"></a>